Measuring Near-Infrared (NIR) Light Sources for Effective 3D Facial Recognition

 - New angular measurement and dot pattern measurement approaches

-- Software analysis tools to measure radiant intensity, radiant flux, pixel solid angle, and more for 940 nm NIR emitters to +/- 70 degrees inclination and 360 degrees in azimuth
+- Software analysis tools to measure radiant intensity, radiant flux, pixel solid angle, and more for 850 to 940 nm NIR emitters to +/- 70 degrees inclination and 360 degrees in azimuth